-- Probyn Log Ltd. is the holder of Forest License (FL) A75657. - Yale First Nation is the holder of Non-Replaceable Forest License (NRFL) A79507. - Cheam First Nation is the holder of Non-Replaceable Forest License (NRFL) A96396. - Seabird Island Forestry Limited Partnership (Seabird Island First Nation) is the holder of Non-Replaceable Forest License (NRFL) A81096. - Skwo:wech Forestry Limited Partnership (Sq'ewlets First Nation) is the holder of Non-Replaceable Forest License (NRFL) A96967. - Seabird Island Forestry Limited Partnership (Seabird Island First Nation) is anticipated to be the holder of a yet to be issued Non-Replaceable Forest License (NRFL) AXXXX.
+- Probyn Log Ltd. is the holder of Forest License (FL) A75657. - Yale First Nation is the holder of Non-Replaceable Forest License (NRFL) A79507. - Cheam First Nation is the holder of Non-Replaceable Forest License (NRFL) A96396. - Seabird Island Forestry Limited Partnership (Seabird Island First Nation) is the holder of Non-Replaceable Forest License (NRFL) A81096. - Seabird Island Forestry Limited Partnership (Seabird Island First Nation) is the holder of Non-Replaceable Forest License (NRFL) A98597.